 Background Location Access

-Last year, a report from The New York Times shined a light on the pervasiveness of apps tracking users’ locations to sell to advertisers.
+Last year, a report from The New York Times highlighted the pervasiveness of apps tracking users’ locations to sell to advertisers.
 Improper location tracking is a problem that Google is well aware of, having been accused of it themselves.
 Android 8.0 Oreo introduced restrictions on how frequently apps running in the background can access a device’s location.
 Location requests from apps running in the background are heavily throttled, so if an app wants to track your location with any degree of precision, it needs to disclose that it’s doing so with a visible activity or a foreground service and a persistent notification.

 The Addition of “Roles” in Android Q

-Let’s say I select an app to have the “gallery” function.
-For an app to show up as a valid gallery app, it desires to have one required component: an activity that launches with the action and class motive filters android.Reason.Action.MAIN and android.Cause.Category.APP_GALLERY respectively.
-If that’s real and the app is given the “gallery” role with the aid of the person, then the app will robotically be granted permissions inside the “media_visual” permission set, which I agree with refers to the brand new audio, video, and pix permission I defined earlier.
+Let’s say I select an app with a “gallery” function.
+For an app to show up as a valid gallery app, it desires to have one required component: an activity that launches with the action and class motive filters AAndroid.Reason.Action.MAIN and AAndroid.Cause.Category.APP_GALLERY respectively.
+Suppose that’s real and the app is given the “gallery” role with the aid of the person.
+In that case, the app will robotically be granted permissions inside the “media_visual” permission set, which I agree with regarding the brand new audio, video, and pix permission I defined earlier.
 In reality, the brand new WRITE_MEDIA_VIDEO and WRITE_MEDIA_IMAGES permissions are explicitly allowed for an app with the “gallery” roll.
-Lastly, the app becomes the favored handler when some other app sends a reason to call a gallery app.
+Lastly, the app becomes the favored handler when another app sends a reason to call a gallery app.

-Judging by the names, the CAR_MODE_DIALER_APP, CALL_COMPANION_APP, CALL_SCREENING_APP, and PROXY_CALLING_APP roles will allow the person to pick out a specific dialer app once they’re using, an app to perform various features while the user is in a telephone call, an app to display screen smartphone calls earlier than the user picks up, and an app to facilitate calling with an intermediary range, respectively.
-We don’t consider the decision screening function directly associated with the Google Pixel‘s Call Screen feature, judging by what we’ve visible in AOSP.
+Judging by the names, the CAR_MODE_DIALER_APP, CALL_COMPANION_APP, CALL_SCREENING_APP, and PROXY_CALLING_APP roles will allow the person to pick out a specific dialer app once they’re using an app to perform various features while the user is in a telephone call, an app to display screen smartphone calls earlier than the user picks up, and an app to facilitate calling with an intermediary range, respectively.
+We don’t consider the decision screening function directly associated with the Google Pixel’s Call Screen feature, judging by what we’ve visible in AOSP.
 Rather, it’s supposed for apps that need to act as a bouncer for unsolicited mail calls, like a name clear out.

 Revamped Package Installer